KAJALPANIGRAHI1997/SQL-SALES-SUMMARY/README.md

-# SQL-SALES-SUMMARY
+# SQLite Sales Summary with Python
 Python + SQLite project to calculate total quantity, price, revenue, and profit from a sales dataset, with results visualized using Matplotlib.
-# SQLite Sales Summary with Python

 ## 📌 Overview
 This project demonstrates how to:
 - Load an Excel dataset into a SQLite database